joshbduncan/AiCommandPalette/README.md

 I recommend installing this action into your scripts folder ([how-to](https://www.marspremedia.com/software/how-to-adobe-cc#illustrator)), then tying it to a keyboard shortcut using something like [Keyboard Maestro](https://www.keyboardmaestro.com/main/) (Mac), [BetterTouchTool](https://folivora.ai/) (Mac), or [AutoHotkey](https://www.autohotkey.com/) (Windows).

+> [!TIP]
-ℹ️ I like to use the keyboard shortcut Command-Shift-P since it is somewhat mnemonic for "palette".
+> I like to use the keyboard shortcut Command-Shift-P since it is somewhat mnemonic for "palette".

 ## Known Issues 🤦‍♂️